Skip to main content

 Native Range

-Coriandrum sativum is of Mediterranean and Middle Eastern origin, cultivated for at least 7,000 years.
-It is not native to the Pacific Northwest and is grown as a cool-season annual in all Pacific Northwest zones.
+Coriandrum sativum is of Mediterranean and Middle Eastern origin and has been cultivated for approximately 7,000 years, with seeds recovered from archaeological sites across the ancient Near East, the Mediterranean basin, and Bronze Age Europe.
+The species is not native to the Pacific Northwest and is grown as a cool-season annual across all Pacific Northwest hardiness zones.

 Suggested Uses